 3. Her family was (supposedly) from Berlin.

-But then I thought it might be worth a look when I read the court records of Anna’s divorce from my great-grandfather Bruno Kirschstein.
+Then I read the court records of Anna’s divorce from my great-grandfather Bruno Kirschstein.
 She vowed to leave him penniless and it looks like she succeeded.
 (I’m Team Bruno on this one.)

 About a year later, I had my mtDNA tested and the results came back very strongly for Pomerania.
 I did some reading and began to puzzle over Bad Freienwalde in Brandenburg.
 I couldn’t find any Schumanns that fit in that town.